bradwestfall/webdevphoenix/contribute.md

 # Contribute Listings

-Adding a new company listing requires the creation of markdown files and then creating a pull request

-## Company Listings

-Create a markdown ".md" file in the `/companies` folder.
-Files must have YAML fields at the top of the file.
-Below the YAML fields you can type up to 500 characters of plain-text content (for your profile content)
+Adding a new company listing requires the creation of markdown files and then creating a pull request.
+Create the markdown ".md" file in the `/companies` folder.
+Files must have YAML fields at the top of the file (as documented below)

-### Example Listing
+### Example Company Listing

 Start the company listing with YAML variables.
 Note that the three hyphens are required and are used to enclose the YAML.
 Below the YAML section goes your company description.
 Use two hard returns to distinguish paragraphs as seen with the greek text below